Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting

-Experimental results show that our ST-LGSL consistently outperforms the baseline model, both in speed and flow prediction.
+Experimental results show that our ST-LGSL consistently outperforms the baseline model in speed and flow prediction.

-We compares the prediction performance of ST-LGSL and other models in 60 minutes on PeMSD8 and METR-LA datasets from the perspective of speed prediction and focus comprehensively on short-term, mid-term and long-term evaluations.
+We compare the prediction performance of ST-LGSL and other models in 60 minutes on PeMSD8 and METR-LA datasets from the perspective of speed prediction and focus comprehensively on short-term, mid-term and long-term evaluations.

-\begin{itemize} \item Our ST-LGSL performs better predictions than the traditional temporal models such as HA and VAR by an overwhelming margin on every dataset, because our MLP-kNN generator in Latent Graph Structure Learning modeule mines the complex topological information and applies it to the graph convolution so that each node fully aggregates the features of the adjacent nodes according to the learned garph structure.
+\begin{itemize} \item Our ST-LGSL performs better predictions than the traditional temporal models such as HA and VAR by an overwhelming margin on every dataset because our MLP-kNN generator in the Latent Graph Structure Learning module mines the complex topological information and applies it to the graph convolution so that each node fully aggregates the features of the adjacent nodes according to the learned graph structure.

-\item Overall, our ST-LGSL is greater than all the spatial-temporal models, compared with DCRNN, ST-LGSL lower down MAE by 6.72\%, 10.40\%, 30.01\% over the horizons 3, 6 and 9 on the dataset PEMS08; On METR-LA, moreover, compared with GraphWaveNet, ST-LGSL lower down MAE by 0.66\%, 0.70\%, 0.93\%.
-This's because unlike DCRNN and MTGNN which use a static adjacency matrix and ASTGCN, GMAN and Graph WaveNet which employ an adaptive adjacency matrix based on simple tensor multiplication or attention mechanism, we use MLP-kNN, which combines geographic information and node similarity relationships to generate latent graph structures, and continuously optimize and tend to converge during training.
+\item Overall, our ST-LGSL is more significant than all the spatial-temporal models.
+Compared with DCRNN, ST-LGSL is lower down MAE by 6.72\%, 10.40\%, 30.01\% over the horizons 3, 6 and 9 on the dataset PEMS08; On METR-LA, moreover, compared with GraphWaveNet, ST-LGSL lower down MAE by 0.66\%, 0.70\%, 0.93\%.
+This is because unlike DCRNN and MTGNN, which use a static adjacency matrix and ASTGCN, GMAN and Graph WaveNet, which employ an adaptive adjacency matrix based on simple tensor multiplication or attention mechanism, we use MLP-kNN.
+The MLP-kNN module combines geographic information and node similarity relationships to generate latent graph structures, and continuously optimize and tend to converge during training.

-\item In terms of long-term time series forecasting, as the forecasting time length increases, the advantages of our ST-LGSL over GraphWaveNet are becoming increasingly obvious, which embodiments the benefits of Latent Graph Structure Learning module over adaptive graph generator in long-term forecasting.
+\item In terms of long-term time series forecasting, as the forecasting time length increases, the advantages of our ST-LGSL over GraphWaveNet are becoming increasingly apparent, which embodiments the benefits of Latent Graph Structure Learning module over adaptive graph generator in long-term forecasting.

-\item Comparing with GMAN in long-term forecasting, our ST-LGSL is slightly inferior in the long-term forecast of the next 1 hour, due to the stronger power of multi-head self-attention in extracting the long-lasting temporal dependency.
+\item Compared with GMAN in long-term forecasting, our ST-LGSL is slightly inferior in the long-term forecast of the next 1 hour due to the more substantial power of multi-head self-attention in extracting the long-lasting temporal dependency.

 \end{itemize}